adamedx/adamedx.github.io/_posts/2019-01-14-Microsoft-Graph-via-PowerShell.md

 $token = $asyncResult.Result # 3b
 ```

 The first line starts the call and stores a reference to it in `$asyncResult`.
-As input to `AcquireTokenAsync`, we must pass the permission scopes -- because the method requires the .NET type `[System.Collections.Generic.List<string>]`, we must cast the PowerShell array `$graphScopes` to that type, using PowerShell's syntax for that type `[System.Collections.Generic.List[string]]`.
+As input to `AcquireTokenAsync`, we must pass the permission scopes -- because the method requires the .NET type `[System.Collections.Generic.List<string>]`, we must cast the PowerShell array `$graphScopes` to that type, using PowerShell's cast syntax `[System.Collections.Generic.List[string]]`.

 The second line waits for the call referenced by `$asyncResult` to complete and retrieves the result and assigns it to the variable `$token`.
 Note these lines are what will trigger a browser UX to be shown for you to sign in.